Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 8 large eggs, room temperature

-• 2 (15-ounce cans) spiced apples, juices drained and diced into ½-inch pieces
+• 2 (15-ounce) cans of spiced apples, juices drained and diced into ½-inch pieces

 PRO TIP:

 You can find canned spiced apples in the baking aisle, where you find canned fruit pie fillings.
 These are NOT pie-filling apples.
-They are in a liquid syrup that has spices added, like cinnamon.
+They are in a liquid syrup that has spices, such as cinnamon, added.
 You will want to drain the juices really well first when used for baking.

 PRO TIP: